minostauros/vnstat-dashboard/README.md

+## Difference with the original repo
+Combine vnstat and vnstat-dashboard in a single docker using supervisord PORT environment variable can be used to set port number, coming with docker-compose.yml

 # What is vnstat-dashboard?
 This dashboard is an adaptation of vnstat-php-frontend by bjd using Bootstrap written in PHP.
 It provides the following: